BhavanaNannuru/cyber_security_journal/tools/README.md

 ---

-## 🔜 Status
+## Status

-🟡 Tools planned — logs and insights will begin appearing here as I progress through my 45-day challenge.
+Tools planned — logs and insights will begin appearing here as I progress :)

----

-> 📌 This section of the journal will demonstrate practical readiness, exposure to security tooling, and self-learning initiative.